textpattern/textpattern.github.io/administration/preferences-panel.md

 ## Custom fields preferences

 This region is where custom fields can be defined (new installations of Textpattern define two custom fields for demonstration purposes: `custom1` and `custom2`).
-These in turn appear under the 'Custom fields' section of the [Write administration panel](https://docs.textpattern.io/administration/write-panel#custom-fields) so you can make use of them, as needed, in context of a given article.
+These in turn appear under the 'Custom fields' section of the [Write panel](https://docs.textpattern.io/administration/write-panel#custom-fields) so you can make use of them, as needed, in context of a given article.

 **Important notes on creating custom field names:** Custom field names may include letters (uppercase or lowercase), numbers, and under scores, but no spaces or other special characters should be used.
 For example, `custom1`, `Custom1`, and `Custom_1` are all valid name constructs, while `custom 1` and `custom !` are not.